rajahw/TetrisClone/README.md

 ## Installation

+WIP

-Exerything needed to play the game is included in the repository!
-To start, clone or download the repo and run the `game.exe` file.
+[comment]: # (Exerything needed to play the game is included in the repository!
+To start, clone or download the repo and run the `game.exe` file.)